(Ascites Fluid Tap; Abdominal Tap)

 Reasons for Procedure TOP

-Abdominal fluid can return until the condition causing it has been treated.
-You may need to have the procedure again.
+The fluid may return if the cause has not been treated.
+You may need to have this done again.

 Possible Complications TOP